Pingasmaster/archInstall/README.md

 How to install arch linux from scratch, because people need something working and clear.
 This guide was inspired by [arch linux official guide](https://wiki.archlinux.org/title/Installation_guide), and [this one](https://itsfoss.com/install-arch-linux/).
 All the credits are theirs, I just added some more explanations and tips.
 [ENTER] is a press of the enter key.
+If you want only the command lines and no desscription, head over to the `commands.txt` file (on this repo).

 ## Prerequisites:

 - 1 hour of time, and some basic knowledge of computers
-- Knowing how to follow instructions, don't miss a step, that's gonna create problems for sure
+- Knowing how to follow instructions, don't miss a step, that is going to create problems for sure
 - One separate PC with an OS on it
-- A working torrent / magnet client ont he separate PC (optionnal, you can also download arch iso via http)
+- A working torrent / magnet client on the separate PC (optionnal, you can also download arch iso via http)
 - An internet connection (to download the torrent and to install packages after your brand new arch install)
-- A computer with an empty drive and an internet connection via ethernet (assuming that wifi doesn't work without dirvers on linux) on wich to install arch (ALL DATA WILL BE ERASED DURING INSTALL)
+- A computer with an empty drive and an internet connection via ethernet (sadly most of the times wifi drivers don't work on arch linux) on wich to install arch (ALL DATA WILL BE ERASED DURING INSTALL) and which actually meet arch linux requirements (amd64 (x86_64 64 bits) processor, 512Mb RAM,  2Gb hard drive for terminal-only install or else 20Gb hard drive)
-- A usb drive (the fatest you can get, if you don't have one just buy an [sandisk extreme](https://www.amazon.com/dp/B08GYM5F8G/) for around 40 bucks, you will always need a fast usb trust me these are hard to find and very usefull)
+- A usb drive of at least 2Gb, 8Gb or more recommended (the fatest you can get, if you don't have one just buy an [sandisk extreme pro of 128Gb](https://www.amazon.com/dp/B08GYM5F8G/) for around 40 bucks, you will always need a fast usb trust me these are hard to find and very usefull)

 ## Preparing the install